koompi/koompi.org/content/basic/github/git_command.en.md

 ---
 ## Delete branch
-If you wish to remove the branch, you can do it by run
+If you wish to remove the branch, you can do it by run:
 ```
 git branch -d [branchName]
 ```